AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md

 ![PressureDiffFall](https://lh3.googleusercontent.com/jwL4Ie4dEJRwinZ8Ra5fH19Oh3LU96HfDxKeQaJgdw6c-oo9tug3KTeaW5yRvmYDGQZsnpZjN4awtnSPXxvIpqq5s_RD5G-sDRfjLXeYNgtCMXaVerP1MPDI75HBEdND_dXLIadgC7qJoaj9OzIamMFSMMctlAGHcAPJFPnrVaxDOlxYVXlGc8yUOAtvKkiVY-qeBSx5UiDguqQ8TUL_lHi2fEKtRVzUDrEp4qFvQ5kC_Xy3hKx5MsZhwNYmifK-I_ADIQ8lvo5sW_p4AOmnGtPjTavqBSSP6dCHWLZfsivNUsDc9vp3twb1Y5AYqFeXVYtL74PD5ZC218BuwHh-EQBshJj6MGTwY65z6fvF9Tuq91aj7_JdKQq4epose-4ug27mc_RZcMln2wCITVOWmhSnRoQGYYqaXDWuQ4nixmPqkqlJRjOildJ_PFajAcu7RxD7PmBBGMlHvjc030PNiPNEz5FncBsiRT6uZc8N_OaUA-63ZvjH7sTyVCumKh3jR-ityA95S2EDgV2LKX_BoHh3g0Ziy26vHroV0cM2moM_BqPHnZIuywogA72EhTVNbNpFaGPO4uDK1VGr1RUi1uygc17Zb51uoxUm06c=w917-h580-no)
 **Figure 1: Graph of Pressure Difference vs. Time from Fall 2017**

 The pressure throughout the flocculator increased about 12 cm in 10 hours.
-The team hypothesized that the pressure increase may contribute to the rise in effluent turbidity throughout the experiments testing for optimal G values seen in graph below.
+The Fall 2017 team hypothesized that the pressure increase may have been contributing to the rise in effluent turbidity in all experiments looking to maximize particle removal efficiency.

 <div class="alert alert-block alert-danger">
 When you refer to "the team" in lit review/previous work, try to specify which team i.e. the Fall 2017 team or the current team etc.

 I am not sure what the second sentence means.
 So were you already looking for optimal G before this semester and the pressure build-up was a side note?
 Or are you now looking for aan optimal G to reduce the pressure through a different set of experiments.

+//Pressure buildup was a side note for past team, but a focus for current team.
+But yes we will also find the minimum possible shear to prevent pressure increase from PACl buildup on flocculator walls.

 </div>

 ![EffluentTurbiditiesVShear](https://raw.githubusercontent.com/AguaClara/high_g_flocculation/master/Effluent%20Graph%20Zoomed%20in.PNG)
 **Figure 2: Graph of Effluent Turbidity at Different Shear Forces**